open-sauced/maintainer-intro-course/getting-practical.md

 !> Make sure you attribute the code of conduct to the original author.

-### Issue Forms, Pull Request Templates, and Labels
+### Using Issue Forms, Pull Request Templates, and Labels

 Creating good issues and using labels will help to create a strong project.
 Before creating your first issue, start by creating issue templates to make the process of submitting an issue clear to your contributors.